MateuszKunik/LinearRegression/README.md

 # Linear Regression
-This repository contains Linear Regression model from scratch.
+This repository contains the code of the linear regression model from scratch.